H3xw4r3/doc_retrv/README.md

-# basic pdocument retrieval system using python and mysql
+# basic document retrieval system using python and mysql